Wednesday, December 15, 2021

 The takeaways for the Tuesday, Dec.
 3, 1918, annular solar eclipse belonging to Saros series 131 are that the event occurred as 12th in Saros series 131's set of 30 annular solar eclipses; and that the December 1918 annular solar eclipse numbered as 45th in the Saros series 131 lineup of 70 eclipses.

 The Southern Hemisphere's partial solar eclipse of Tuesday, Sept.
-2, 2369, will close Saros series 131's lineup of 70 solar eclipses: Eclipse Predictions by Fred Espenak (NASA's GSFC), via NASA Eclipse Web Site
+2, 2369, will close Saros series 131's lineup of 70 solar eclipses: Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse Predictions by Fred Espenak (NASA's GSFC)," via NASA Eclipse Web Site

 Acknowledgment